Azure/azure-kusto-microhack3/README.md

 #### Challenge 1: Materialized views, Functions, External Tables

+**Materialized views** expose an **aggregation query** over a source table, or over another materialized view.
+Materialized views always **return an up-to-date result** of the aggregation query (always fresh).
+Querying a materialized view is **more performant than running the aggregation directly** over the source table.

+User-defined functions are reusable subqueries that can be defined as **part of the query itself (ad-hoc functions)**, or persisted as part of the **database metadata (stored functions)**.
+User-defined functions are invoked through a name, are provided with zero or more input arguments (which can be scalar or tabular), and produce a single value (which can be scalar or tabular) based on the function body.

 ##### Task 1: Materialized view

 Instead of writing a query every time to retrieve the last known value for every device, create a materialized view containing the last known value for every device